14 Best Biographies Books [Updated 2023]

 If you start a business at the ripe age of 52, can you make it successful during your life?
-This to top biographies book will make you believe that it’s possible.
+This book will make you believe that it’s possible.

 - Grinding is winning.
 If you have it in you, you will do it.
-This top biographies book will show you how.
-That’s why this book is a must-read for every entrepreneur.
+This book will show you how.
+That’s why this biography book is a must-read for every entrepreneur.

-- In this story, you would not only learn about how to go from rags to riches; you will also learn how to remain genuine in your desire to help people and actually help them grow.
+- In this story, you will not only learn about how to go from rags to riches; you will also learn how to remain genuine in your desire to help people and help them grow.
 Ray Kroc helped his franchisees win.
-Irrespective of whatever money they were making, Ray was always ready to provide assistance to his franchisee.
+Regardless of their money, Ray was always ready to assist his franchisee.

 by Howard Schultz

-- Many entrepreneurs run on the risk of growing too fast.
-This book will show you that “growth for the growth’s sake is a losing proposition”.
+- Many entrepreneurs run the risk of growing too fast.
+This book will show you that “growth for growth’s sake is a losing proposition.”

 - If you don’t know how to lead your employees, they won’t be able to take care of your customers.
-After reading this best biographies book you will learn to lead well and to lead forward.
+After reading this biography book, you will learn to lead well and forward.

 by David Ogilvy and Sir Alan Parker

-If you are in advertising industry or want to go in, this book is for you.
+This biography book is for you if you are in the advertising industry or want to go in.

-- Before you ever market/advertise your business and products/services, this book should be read first.
+- Before you ever market/advertise your business and products/services, you should read this book first.
 It will prevent you from making so many mistakes (one of which is not valuing copywriting as much as your products/services).

 - The book is short and written in easy-to-understand language.
-This top biographies book will teach you how to write copy its truest sense.
+This top biography book will teach you how to write and copy its truest sense.

-- This book is an autobiography of a man who has risen from being an employee in an advertising company to become “the father of advertisement”.
+- This book is an autobiography of a man who has risen from being an advertising company employee to becoming “the father of advertisement.”

-Choose which one among these ten you like most and grab it, read it, and implement the wisdom inherent within.
-Books are the only friends that always leave you better than you were before reading them.
+Choose which one among these 14 you like most and grab it, read it, and implement the wisdom inherent within.
+Books are the only friends that always leave you better than before reading them.